 In October 2021, the Compensation Committee retained Compensation Governance Partners Inc. ("CGP") to prepare an Executive Compensation Benchmarking and Director Compensation Review to assist the Compensation Committee in its assessment of the adequacy of compensation for the Company's NEOs and non-executive directors.
 In December 2021, the Compensation Committee reviewed the results of the Executive Compensation Benchmarking, which indicated that NEO salaries were well below the 50th percentile for the peer group.
-After receiving input from the CEO with respect to base salaries for the other executive officers, the Compensation Committee recommended to the Board that NEO base salaries be increased effective January 1, 2022, and that annual discretionary cash bonuses be awarded to each of the NEOs for their work in 2021.
-The Compensation Committee further recommended that the date by which a fundamental transaction must be completed for the purposes of the Special NEO Bonus Pool be extended to December 31, 2022.
-The Board adopted and approved the Compensation Committee's recommendations.
+After receiving input from the CEO with respect to other executive officers, the Compensation Committee recommended to the Board that NEO base salaries be increased effective January 1, 2022, and that annual discretionary cash bonuses be awarded to each of the NEOs for their work in 2021.
+The Compensation Committee also recommended security-based compensation grants (incentive stock options and DSUs) for the NEOs as a means of rewarding performance without depleting the Company's treasury.